AdobeDocs/experience-manager-65.en/help/forms/developing/encrypting-decrypting-pdf-documents.md

 discoiquuid: 5e4bda3a-5648-4c0f-b2f8-bdbebb88f537
 ---

 # Encrypting and Decrypting PDF Documents {#encrypting-and-decrypting-pdf-documents}

+**Samples and examples in this document are only for AEM Forms on JEE environment.**

 **About the Encryption Service**